caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 - Is progressive enhancement is still relevant in 2025?
   - Is it OK to require JavaScript in a web page?

-# Part 3: My Remomendations
+# Part 3: My Recomendations

 - Build with the grain of the web
   - Building blocks are HTML, CSS, JavaScript and HTTP protocol